joshuaseymour/joshuaseymour/README.md

 ## Your Journey

-1. Choose your path: Ascender, Neothinker, Immortal, or Superachiever.
+1. Choose your path: Ascender, Neothinker, Immortal, or Superachiever—roles for those already committed to growth and contribution.
 2. Become a User (Subscriber, Participant, Contributor) or Admin (Venture Builder, Partner, Associate).
-3. Join the DAO(s) and unlock your personal and collective transformation.
+3. Join the DAO(s) and unlock your next level of personal and collective transformation.
 4. Earn tokens, XP, and rewards as you progress.
 5. Co-create a network state—digital, physical, and regenerative.